mizma/flatbox/README.md

 **TODO: replace with actual photo**

-There are four major versions of the Flatbox.
+There is currently one revision of the Flatbox-ACR.
 They all use Kailh low profile (choc v1) mechanical keyboard switches.
 The table below lists their main features.
 See the README for each version for details on how to make them.

 version | [rev1](hardware-rev1) |
 ------- | ------------------------- |